jprichardson/node-google/README.md

       -q, --query <query>           Search query.
-      -p, --pages [num]             Number of pages to search. defaults to 5 -n, --results-per-page [num]  Number of results per page. defaults to 100
+      -p, --pages [num]             Number of pages to search. defaults to 5 -n, --results-per-page [num]  Number of results per page. defaults to 100 -t, --tld [tld]               TLD of Google search. defaults to com -l, --language [lang]         Language of search. defaults to en

 ### Example